mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

   implicitly[Console[F]].putStrLn("Hello World!")
 {% endhighlight %}

-Combined with type classes like `Monad`, we can build entire programs using the tagless-final approach:
+Combined with type classes like `Monad` (which allows chaining effects), we can build entire programs using the tagless-final approach:

 {% highlight scala %}
 def consoleProgram[F[_]: Console: Monad]: F[String] = {